Comics: Forms and formats

-Comic strips are generally short, multipanel comics that traditionally most commonly appeared in newspapers.
+Comic strips are generally short, multipanel comics that have, since the early 20th century, most commonly appeared in newspapers.
 In the US, daily strips have normally occupied a single tier, while Sunday strips have been given multiple tiers.
-In the early 20th century, daily strips were typically in black-and-white and Sundays were usually in colour and often occupied a full page.
+Since the early 20th century, daily newspaper comic strips have typically been printed in black-and-white and Sunday comics have usually been printed in colour and have often occupied a full newspaper page.

 Specialized comics periodicals formats vary greatly in different cultures.
 Comic books, primarily an American format, are thin periodicals usually published in colour.
-European and Japanese comics are frequently serialized in magazines—monthly or weekly in Europe, and usually black-and-white and weekly in Japan.
-Japanese comics magazine typically run to hundreds of pages.
+European and Japanese comics are frequently serialized in magazines—monthly or weekly in Europe, and usually black-and-white and weekly or monthly in Japan.
+Japanese comics magazines typically run to hundreds of pages.